also HPC Cluster one MS HPC Pack and use

 Manager\Environment' -Name PATH -Value $env:Path

-If this were a Linux cluster, you would add the following command to the bashrc file:
+If it were a Linux cluster, in the bashrc file

 PATH=$PATH:$HOME/bin